 The Family Emotional Climate Questionnaire (FECQ): The Family Emotional Climate Questionnaire, developed by Hill-Burn in 1964 (Frasier et al., 1970).
 It assesses the level of warmth in parent-child interactions.
-This questionnaire consists of 16 items, with a 5-point response scale ranging from 1 (very little) to 5 (very much) the first response indicates the weakest and the last response indicates the strongest emotional relationship that has existed between parent and child from the past to the present.
-In the study by Cooke et al. (2022), the concurrent validity of this scale was determined using the Hill-Burn Family
+This questionnaire consists of 16 items, with a 5-point response scale ranging from 1 (very little) to 5 (very much).

-Journal Of Family Relations Studies -(2025) Vol. 5, No. 2
+Journal Of Family Relations Studies (2025) Vol. 5, No. 2